suman-samantray/MonoForm/README.md

 # MonoForm

 **MonoForm** is a tool for analyzing the conformational ensemble of single-chain proteins from MD simulations.
-It profiles monomeric states, backbone order, and structural flexibility—ideal for folding studies or IDP characterization.
+It profiles monomeric states, backbone order, and structural flexibility—ideal for folding studies or Intrinsically Disordered Protein structure characterization.

 ## 🔧 Features
 - Calculates RMSD/Rg and secondary structure trends